OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 <div class="card">
   <div class="card-content">
     <h2 class="card-title">Expanding Card</h2>
-    <p class="card-description">This is a simple expanding card created using only CSS.
+    <p class="card-text">This is a simple expanding card created with pure CSS.
 Hover over the card to see it expand and reveal more content.</p>
-    <p class="card-description">You can customize the colors, heights, and animation duration to fit your design needs.</p>
+    <button class="card-button">Learn More</button>
   </div>
 </div>